Diastema: Causes, Symptoms, & How To Fix Gap In Teeth

 Costs vary between $300 and $6,000, depending on the method you choose, the severity of your gap, and the professional you're working with.

 Professionals such as the American Dental Association do not define diastema as a disorder.
-It's a gap between teeth.
+It's a gap between teeth, and some people are born this way.

 It depends.
 People with gaps caused by oral health issues will have worsening problems as long as their dental issues continue.
 But if you have diastema due to a genetic issue, your gap may never get bigger.